Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Numerical Experiments

 \subsection{Hard MDPs for the Q-learning}

-First, we will empirically show the convergence of the proposed algorithms using the MDP instance in Figure \ref{fig:hard_mdp_instance}.
-It has 4 states and 2 actions.
-The transition probabilities given action 1 and 2 are labeled on the arrows between states.
-This hard MDP instance is constructed in \cite{li2021QL_minmax} where it is shown that when $p = (4\gamma-1)/(3\gamma)$, the standard non-robust Q-learning will have sample complexity $\tilde \Theta((1-\gamma)^{-4}\epsilon^{-2})$.
-We will use $ \delta = 0.1$ in the proceeding experimentation.
+First, we demonstrate the convergence of the proposed algorithms using the MDP instance shown in Figure \ref{fig:hard_mdp_instance}.
+This MDP has 4 states and 2 actions, with transition probabilities given for actions 1 and 2 labeled on the arrows between states.
+Constructed in \citet{li2021QL_minmax}, it is shown in that when \( p = \frac{4\gamma - 1}{3\gamma} \), standard non-robust Q-learning will have a sample complexity of \(\tilde \Theta((1-\gamma)^{-4}\epsilon^{-2})\).

-Figures \ref{fig:ql_hard_mdp_convergence} and \ref {fig:vrql_hard_mdp_convergence} depict the convergence properties of the two algorithms respectively.
-These figures present the average (across 100 trajectories) error of the output $q$-function in the infinity norm plotted against the average number of samples used, both of which are plotted on a log-log scale.
-The figures indicate that both algorithms exhibit convergence to the optimal robust $q^*$.
-Additionally, when comparing the log-log error plot with a reference line having a slope of $-1/2$, we observe that the log error for both algorithms decays at a rate of $-1/2$ as the log of the samples increases.
-This behavior is in line with the $\epsilon^{-2}$ dependence of the sample complexity bounds in the Theorems \ref {thm:ql_sample_complexity} and \ref{thm:vrql_sample_complexity}, corresponding to the canonical convergence rate of Monte Carlo estimations, which is $O(n^{-1/2})$.
+Figures \ref{fig:ql_hard_mdp_convergence} and \ref{fig:vrql_hard_mdp_convergence} depict the convergence properties of the two algorithms for $\gamma = \set{0.93, 0.95}$ and $\delta = 0.1$.
+These figures show the (4000 samples) averaged error of the output $q$-function in the infinity norm plotted against the (4000 samples) averaged number of samples used, both on a log-log scale.
+The parameters for DR Q-learning in Figure \ref{fig:ql_hard_mdp_convergence} are set according to \ref{cor:ql_param_err_high_prob_bd}.
+On the other hand, Figure \ref{fig:vrql_hard_mdp_convergence} plots the averaged error achieved by the variance-reduced algorithm after each epoch against the total number of samples used.
+The figures indicate that both algorithms converge to the optimal robust \( q^* \), with the variance-reduced algorithm outperforming DR Q-learning.
+Additionally, when comparing the log-log error plot with a reference line having a slope of \(-1/2\), we observe that the log error for both algorithms decays at a rate of \(-1/2\) as the log of the samples increases.
+This behavior aligns with the \(\epsilon^{-2}\) dependence of the sample complexity bounds in Theorems \ref{thm:ql_sample_complexity} and \ref{thm:vrql_sample_complexity}, corresponding to the canonical convergence rate of Monte Carlo estimations, which is \(O(n^{-1/2})\).

+\begin{remark} With \(\delta = 0.1\) and \(\gamma = 0.93\) or \(0.95\), the DRMDP instances do not satisfy Assumption \ref{assump:delta_small}.
+However, the figures still show the canonical \(n^{-1/2}\) convergence rate, suggesting that our proposed algorithms might perform well even outside the regime prescribed by Assumption \ref{assump:delta_small}. \end{remark}